techieeDev/UE5_BasicEntitySystem_CPP/README.md

-This is a very good for starting expandable entity/npc system (including enemies mechanics).
+This is a very good expandable entity/npc system (including enemies mechanics).
 I highly recommend changing some of my code to match your project's style and gameplay mechanics.

 *IMPORTANT (to integrate the code in your project):
 - Header files (.h) are located in **'/Public/'**